thaliproject/Thali_CordovaPlugin/test/README.md

 all tests but those that you actually want to run.
 The changes below should be made in ThaliTest NOT in Thali_CordovaPlugin.
 You don't want to check in these changes.

-We have tests that are written in Java and are run from UnitTest_app.js vi a command to Mobile('executeNativeTests').
+We have tests that are written in Java and are run from app.js via a command to Mobile('executeNativeTests').
 If you don't care about the Java tests for your debugging then that is the first thing to disable as those take a while to run and so will constantly slow down your startup when doing another test run.